brson/brson.github.com/_posts/2022-02-09-rust-core-team-alumni.md

 That was a time of extensive internal discussion about Rust's long-term sustainability and governance structure.
 These people became the core team by fiat, with the blessing of [Dave Herman], still all employees of Mozilla Research.
-During 2014, [Huon Wilson] and then [Aaron Turon], were added to the core team, the first deliberate decisions by the team to expand, Aaron's appointment announced [on the forum][aforum], Huon's seemingly not mentioned anywhere; and in December 2014 [Yehuda Katz] and [Steve Klabnik] were added to the team,
+During 2014 [Huon Wilson] and then [Aaron Turon] were added to the core team, the first deliberate decisions by the team to expand, Aaron's appointment announced [on the forum][aforum], Huon's seemingly not mentioned anywhere; and in December 2014 [Yehuda Katz] and [Steve Klabnik] were added to the team,